4 Steps To Becoming An HSA Master

 2. Become a more mindful healthcare consumer

-HSAs aren’t available to just anyone; you must be covered by a qualified high deductible health plan (HDHP) and meet a few eligibility requirements to open an account.
-And like their names suggest, qualified HDHPs must meet an annual minimum deductible that the IRS sets annually and can’t pay for any non-preventive care before that deductible is reached.
+HSAs aren’t available to just anyone; you must be covered by a qualified consumer driven health plan (CDHP) and meet a few eligibility requirements to open an account.
+And like their names suggest, qualified CDHPs must meet an annual minimum deductible that the IRS sets annually and can’t pay for any non-preventive care before that deductible is reached.

 If you have an HSA, this means you’re responsible to pay the total expense of all your pre-deductible medical care, rather than having copays or coinsurance share the cost.
 By comparing prices and shopping for medical care, you can slash prices for healthcare costs and keep more of your HSA funds in your account.
 This handy price-shopping guide can get you started on owning your health and becoming a more mindful healthcare consumer.
 It might take a little more effort than you’re used to at first, but you’ll be glad you did when you realize how much you’ve kept in your HSA.